fermyon/developer/content/spin/build.md

     Finished release [optimized] target(s) in 0.02s
 ```

+> If your build doesn't work, and your source code looks okay, you can [run `spin doctor`](/spin/troubleshooting-application-dev.md) to check for problems with your Spin configuration and tools.

 ## Running the Application After Build

 You can pass the `--up` option to `spin build` to start the application as soon as the build process completes successfully.